 I loved German Pancakes growing up and it’s a holiday brunch tradition I still love.
 This german pancake recipe (aka dutch baby pancakes) tastes just like my childhood — and it’s gluten-free and dairy-free so it’s friendly for those who have food allergies or restrictions.
 I also shared the tweaks to make a “regular” version if you don’t have dietary restrictions and don’t need the recipe to be gluten-free.

-My family always had the pancakes on Christmas morning and Tommy and I also make them on Christmas morning.
+My family always had the puffy pancakes on Christmas morning, and Tommy and I also make them on Christmas morning.
 It’s been fun to introduce his family to them as well since they had never heard of them before I joined the family.
 If you’ve never heard of a german pancake, maybe you’re familiar with the name dutch baby pancakes.
-And unlike pancakes made on a griddle, these are made in the oven, which is nice for breakfast that’s a little more hands off.
+And unlike pancakes made on a griddle, these are made in the oven, which is nice for breakfast that’s a little more hands-off.

 How do you make fluffy pancakes in the oven?

 - Pre-heat your pan in the oven while you prep the batter.
 A hot pan works best.
 You could use a cast iron skillet if you have one.
 Then, melt the butter in the pan in the oven for 1-2 minutes so that gets hot too.
 A hot oven and making sure the butter is key.

 - Mix your batter very well.
 The blender helps whip the eggs, which helps these fluff!
 I use my Vitamix, which is a must-have in any kitchen.
 (It’s truly worth every penny.
 I’ve had mine for 8 years, use it multiple times a week, and it’s still going strong!)

 - Swirl the batter into the pan, rather than just dumping all in one spot.